ResumeLinkCareer Guides → Developer-Centric Prompting

 Using LLMs for Legacy Code Migration and Refactoring

 How to use AI to safely modernize 'spaghetti code' and legacy systems without introducing new technical debt.
-This guide covers everything you need to know about Developer-Centric Prompting in 2026 — from key skills and tools to resume tips and how to stand out to recruiters.
+This 2026 guide covers everything about Developer-Centric Prompting — skills, tools, salary, ATS keywords, and how to stand out.

 Technical Debt Management